pytorch/serve/experimental/torchprep/README.md

 * Automatic distillation example: Reduce parameter count by 1/3 `torchprep distill model.pt 1/3`
 * Automated release with github actions
 * TensorRT and IPEX support
+* Get model input shape using fx instead of asking user for it